Time Well Spent

 • collect data and information to understand who volunteers for you and why

-• seek out any barriers that may exist for volunteers and take action to remove them
+• seek to understand any barriers that may exist for volunteers and take action to remove them

 • offer and provide training and development opportunities to volunteers.